HarshadaRaut234/N-body_simulator/README.md

 <h1>N Body Simulator</h1>
 A basic 2D N-body gravity simulation using SFML.
-It models gravitational interaction and motion of celestial bodies under Newtonian physics.
+It models gravitational interaction and motion of celestial bodies under Newtonian physics using both Verlet and Euler integration.

 ## Setup
 This project uses SFML 3 for graphics and physics visualization.<br>